Who Is God Really, and How Do We Find Out?

 The actual faith of professed Trinitarians can still be only vaguely monotheistic, or henotheistic, or even polytheistic.

-Regardless, God still 'breaks through' personally, relationally, to people of all these dispositions to grant new personal and shared identity in him (1 John 1:1–7; like Job 42:5?).
+Regardless, God still 'breaks through' relationally, whether personally or publicly, to people of all these dispositions to grant new personal and shared identity in him (1 John 1:1–7; like Job 42:5?).

 Such witnesses have come to know God's reality, identity, and attributes (qualities):